Paul Preece is a photographer and scientist based in Oxford, England.

 - PhD Neuroscience, University College London.

-He has published scientific papers on Alzheimer’s Disease, gene expression and neuropathology.
+He has published scientific papers on the neuropathology of Alzheimer’s Disease.
 Link

 - 2008 – Palacio de Conde Duque, Madrid, Spain.
 El Pais article.